Athletics at the 2008 Summer Olympics – Men's 5000 metres

 The Men's 5000 metres at the 2008 Summer Olympics took place on 20 and 23 August at the Beijing National Stadium.
+The winning margin was 4.98 seconds.

 The qualifying standards were 13:21.50 (A standard) and 13:28.00 (B standard).

 Records

-Prior to this competition, the existing world record was:
+Prior to this competition, the existing world record, Olympic record, and world leading time were as follows:

+The following new Olympic record was set during this competition:

 Results

 Heat 1

 Qualification: First 4 in each heat(Q) and the next 3 fastest(q) advance to the Final.